-Because basic competency in writing, speech communication, reading and mathematics is a necessary prerequisite for progress in all program offerings, the university requires all students enrolled in baccalaureate degree programs either to demonstrate initially an acceptable level of knowledge in these areas, or to develop the necessary fundamental skills in these areas.
+Because basic competency in writing, speech communication, reading and mathematics is a necessary prerequisite for progress in all program offerings, the university requires all students enrolled in baccalaureate degree programs either to demonstrate initially an acceptable level of knowledge in these areas, or to develop the necessary fundamental skills.
 With regard to communication skills, all students are required to:

-- Enroll in the appropriate basic communications' course in their first semester of enrollment and to continue enrolling in such courses until all basic communications requirements have been met. - basic communications requirements have been met.
-2) Satisfy the university's speech communication requirement as soon as possible, preferably in their first year.
+- 1) Enroll in the appropriate basic competencies1 course in the first semester of enrollment and to continue enrolling in such courses until all basic competencies requirements have been met. - Satisfy the university's speech communication requirement2 as soon as possible, preferably in their first year.